-I'm a third year undergrad in Computer Science at Northwestern University, advised by Haoqi Zhang and Nell O'Rourke through Design, Technology, and Research (DTR).
+I'm a fourth year undergrad in Computer Science at Northwestern University, advised by Haoqi Zhang and Nell O'Rourke through Design, Technology, and Research (DTR).
 My research interests are in computing education, human-computer interaction (HCI) systems, learning sciences, and software engineering.

 I aim to develop novel systems to help non-expert programmers understand, write, and reason about code more easily.
 I'm especially interested in applying graph theory and functional programming principles to instructional design and developer tooling.

 I am generously supported by awards including the Google Lime Scholarship, Microsoft Tuition Scholarship, Palantir Women in Technology Scholarship, and Box Engineering Diversity Scholarship.

 I'm currently the teaching assistant for EECS 474: Probabilistic Graphical Models.
 I also direct the TA program for EECS 111: Fundamentals of Computer Programming I, where I've served on the teaching staff for five quarters.
 I serve as the Computer Science representative to the Weinberg Student Advisory Board and a member of the Weinberg Curricular Review Committee, where we debate time-honored questions such as "Should this course count for Ethics and Values distribution credit, and why?"